-The innovative technology of SubCom® has made it the subject of continued media coverage from a variety of notable trade publications.
+The innovative technology of SubCom® direct fired heaters have made them the subject of continued media coverage from a variety of notable trade publications.

 Here is a selection of magazines that have covered Submerged Combustion along with some of our most informative and well-known papers and presentations about it.

 The Western Potash Corp.
 Milestone Project Highlights the Advantages of Inproheat’s SubCom® Technology in the Potash Industry

 Potash Works (2020 Issue)

 This advertorial explores the role of Inproheat’s Submerged Combustion technology in the Milestone Project from Western Potash Corp.

 Team Zero: Western Canada’s Inproheat is ready to take on the ultimate challenge facing oil and gas operations – zero liquid emissions

 This article discusses Inproheat’s history, the success of Submerged Combustion, and the company’s successful participation in the Foresight ARCTIC Challenge – with the goal of applying its technology towards zero liquid discharge for mining, oil, and gas operations.